Shaun Davies (activist): Community leadership and advocacy

-He has written/translated songs for the Yugambeh Youth choir. and provided Yugambeh interpretations for Ellen van Neerven's poetry.
 Davies is an activist for Aboriginal language, and has advocated for the use of Indigenous place names over their contemporary English names, calling for Burleigh Heads and Mt Warning to be known by their Yugambeh names, Jellurgal and Wollumbin.
 This was opposed by Australian senator Pauline Hanson, while the Member for Burleigh, Michael Hart, was in favour so long as it was solely landmarks.
 Hanson subsequently featured the discussion on her Please Explain YouTube channel.
-Shaun hosted Learn the Lingo on ABC Gold Coast - a radio show discussing Yugambeh language and other cultural subjects from 2015 to 2017, and in 2019 appeared in the State Library of Queensland's Spoken exhibition discussing his personal history with the Yugambeh language.
-Alongside Cameron Dick in 2018, Shaun opened Siemens' Fusesaver facility in Yatala, delivering a Welcome to Country.

-In 2020, Davies had a voice over role in the Australian Broadcasting Corporation's Yugambeh language series Languages of our Land, as well as appearing in Disney's Spread the Word.
-The following year, he appeared in the ABC documentary series Back to Nature where he guided the hosts through the Yugambeh language and stories associated with the Springbrook area.
-Shaun is involved in protecting Yugambeh cultural heritage and land, being part of the consultation for the Gold Coast Light Rail construction's at Jebbribillum Bora Ring and a Cultural Heritage Coordinator, he is also the treasurer of the Yugambeh Land Enterprises, and elected Representative for the Birinburra clan and Native Title applicant.
-In late 2021, Davies was announced as an ambassador for the Proud City of Logan campaign, a local government initiative featuring six local champions, chosen to represent the diversity of people and lifestyles in the city.
-He was part of the official opening of Screen Forever 36, and Tourism and Events Queensland's annual DestinationQ Forum in 2022, where he conducted the Welcome to Countries.
-Shaun denounced the Morrison government's 2022 High Court challenge to the precedent established in Love v Commonwealth that Aboriginal Australians (understood according to the 3-part test in Mabo v Queensland (No 2)) are not within the reach of the Commonwealth's "aliens" power, Davies called the Government's actions a step backwards for Australia that undermined the foundations of Aboriginal identity.
+Shaun is involved in protecting Yugambeh cultural heritage and land, being part of the consultation for the Gold Coast Light Rail construction's at Jebribillum Bora Ring and a Cultural Heritage Coordinator.
+He is also the treasurer of the Yugambeh Land Enterprises, an elected Representative for the Birinburra clan and Native Title applicant.

+Shaun denounced the Morrison government's 2022 High Court challenge to the precedent established in Love v Commonwealth that Aboriginal Australians (understood according to the 3-part test in Mabo v Queensland (No 2)) are not within the reach of the Commonwealth's "aliens" power; Davies called the Government's actions a step backwards for Australia that undermined the foundations of Aboriginal identity.
 Following the 2022 Australian federal election, Shaun praised the newly elected Albanese government's decision to dismiss the case, allowing Love to remain precedent.
-Later that year he guest starred in an episode of No Offence! on the ABC.

-In March of 2023, Davies appeared weekly on Radio National Awaye's Word Up!, each episode featuring a different Yugambeh word and its history.
-Shaun returned for a second consecutive year to perform the Welcome to Country for Screen Forever 37.
-Davies was quoted in local news article criticising the failure of NSW National Parks & Wildlife Service to engage with the Murangburra clan of the Yugambeh people, condemning the closure of Wollumbin National Park and ensuing public controversy, which was done without the involvement of the local families.
+Davies was quoted in a local news article criticising the failure of NSW National Parks & Wildlife Service to engage with the Murangburra clan of the Yugambeh people, condemning the closure of Wollumbin National Park and ensuing public controversy, which was done without the involvement of the local families.
 Following a protest by hikers on Australia Day in 2024, Shaun was quoted again in a debate between 2GB's Ben Fordham and NSW State Minister Penny Sharpe with Fordham questioning why Davies and other Indigenous leaders were being ignored.
-Shaun has conducted additional linguistic work on the Yugambeh–Bundjalung languages and collected good evidence that previous classifications of the dialect chain have over differentiated between the varieties.
-Davies performed the Welcome to Country for Screen Forever 38.